TheArturthur/CoppermindScraper/Cosmere/Order of Skybreakers.md

 The Basic Lashing allows a Surgebinder to bind people or objects to different surfaces or in different directions, effectively changing the direction that gravity pulls them.

 ### Division
 [[/wiki/Surgebinding#Division]] allows them to destroy or degrade things around them.
-Skybreakers do not have access to the Surge of Division until after the Third Ideal.
+Most Skybreakers do not have access to the Surge of Division until after the Third Ideal.
 Restricting access to Surges based on oaths is rare among the orders and few do it.

+### Nahel Bond Abilities
+Highspren seem to have some kind of empathic connection to their Skybreaker that other spren lack, as they can let the Radiant know their feelings without speaking, even when not in [[Shardblade\|Shardblade]] form.
+With a powerful enough bond, Skybreakers and their highspren are able to sense each others emotions, as well as communicate with their minds.

 ### Shardplate Abilities
-Skybreakers' [[Shardplate\|Shardplate]] is formed of [[Gravitationspren\|gravitationspren]], and glows a blue color.
+Skybreakers' [[Shardplate\|Shardplate]] is formed of [[Luckspren\|luckspren]], and glows a smoky grey color.

 ## History
 ### Ancient Skybreakers